WijayaKusumaa/astrowind/README.md

 ## Acknowledgements

-Initially created by **Arthelokyo** and maintained by a community of [contributors](https://github.com/arthelokyo/astrowind/graphs/contributors).
+Initially created by **WijayaKusuma-tech** and maintained by a community of [contributors](https://github.com/WijayaKusuma-tech/astrowind/graphs/contributors).

 ## License